faulander/wlr-api/README.md

   the number represents the matching quality:
   0 would be completely different
   100 would be an exact match
-  >50 will deliver searchresults, even with typos
-  >80 will narrow down the searchresult to a few result

  ```
       wlr.SearchStation("zentralfriedhof", 85)
       wlr.SearchStation("alpertgasse", 90)